makersacademy/airport_challenge/README.md

 ## My method

 I started by taking each user story one by one.
-First I converted it into a feature tests (see them [here](notes.md)), then I wrote a test, then the code to pass that test, refactoring if necessary (RED, GREEN, REFACTOR).
+First I converted it into a feature test (see them [here](notes.md)), then I wrote a test, then the code to pass that test, refactoring if necessary (RED, GREEN, REFACTOR).
 I repeated this until the feature was implemented, before moving onto the next user story.

-I tried to commit to the repo after every stage the RED, GREEN, REFACTOR cycle.
+I tried to `git commit` after every stage of the RED, GREEN, REFACTOR cycle.
 This is a bit over the top for normal practice, but was to show my process for this exercise.

-After that I remembered about RSpec `context` blocks and refactored all my tests...
+After implementing the features from the user stories I remembered about RSpec `context` blocks and spent a while refactoring all my tests...

 After that I started writing user stories for the edge cases, and using the same process to implement them.
 I ran out of time before finishing all of the edge cases, but here's how I would have continued: